Bitcoin option pricing: A market attention approach: Application to data

 \cite{Cretarola_FigaTalamanca_Patacca2020} recently proposed an attention-based model (accompanied by a specialised estimation procedure) that is similar to ours, the main differences being that it uses geometric Brownian motion to model market attention, and that market attention is assumed to also affect the drift of Bitcoin prices under the real-world probability.
-Similar to ours, this model has an uncalibrated and a calibrated version in that there is one parameter that can be used to select the risk-neutral measure; we do this by minimising the root mean square error of option prices.
+Similar to ours, this model has an uncalibrated and a calibrated version in that there is one parameter that can be used to select the pricing measure; we do this by minimising the root mean square error of option prices.
 The results are presented in Figure \ref{fig:Cretarola}, which compares the root mean square error of the two models in both their non-calibrated and calibrated versions.
+The \cite{Cretarola_FigaTalamanca_Patacca2020} model was applied to all proxies, including those where the Kolmogorov-Smirnov test suggests that the geometric Brownian motion is not appropriate (see Table \ref{table:proxies-info} and discussion).
 As can be seen in Figure~\ref{fig:Cretarola}(a), when comparing uncalibrated versions of the models, the Cretarola-Fig\`a-Talamanca-Patacca model outperforms our model in one-year periods up to January 2022, but our model performs better (often significantly better for some proxies) in later periods.
 One explanation for this might be that during the early part of the time window, many proxies for market attention were rapidly increasing (see Figure \ref{fig:proxies}), and hence more closely resembled geometric Brownian motion than a mean-reverting process, whereas stability in the later part meant that a mean-reverting process fits better.
 Comparing the calibrated versions of both models (see Figure \ref{fig:Cretarola}(b)), our model generally performs better for the proxies studied in this paper, often significantly better in those cases where it did well before calibration.
 This may be due to the fact that our model is calibrated using two parameters rather than the single parameter of the Cretarola-Fig\`a-Talamanca-Patacca model.